iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

     Figure 2 (adapted from <d-cite key="ward_robust_2022"></d-cite>): Visualization of the robust neural posterior estimation (RNPE) framework.
 </div>

-Ward et al. (2022) <d-cite key="ward_robust_2022"></d-cite> propose **Robust Neural Posterior Estimation (RNPE)**, an extension of Neural Posterior Estimation (NPE), to address misspecification by explicitly modeling discrepancies between observed and simulated data.
-RNPE introduces an error model,
-$p(\mathbf{y} | \mathbf{x})$, where $\mathbf{y}$ represents observed data and
+Ward et al. (2022) <d-cite key="ward_robust_2022"></d-cite> propose **Robust Neural Posterior Estimation (RNPE)**, an extension of neural posterior estimation (NPE) that addresses misspecification by explicitly modeling discrepancies between simulated and observed data.
+RNPE introduces an error model $p(\mathbf{y} \mid \mathbf{x})$, where
-$\mathbf{x}$ simulated data.
-This error model captures mismatches, enabling the "denoising" of observed data into latent variables $\mathbf{x}$ that are consistent with the simulator.

-The method trains a standard NPE on simulated data while enabling its application to potentially misspecified observed data through a denoising step.
-This is achieved by combining a marginal density model $q(\mathbf{x})$ trained on simulated data with the explicitly assumed error model $p(\mathbf{y} | \mathbf{x})$.
-Using Monte Carlo sampling, the denoised latent variables $\mathbf{x}_m \sim p(\mathbf{x} | \mathbf{y})$ are obtained and used to approximate the posterior $p(\theta | \mathbf{x}_m)$.
+$\mathbf{y}$ denotes observed data and $\mathbf{x}$ simulated data, and combines it with a marginal density model $q(\mathbf{x})$ trained on simulations.
+A standard NPE is trained on $(\theta, \mathbf{x})$ pairs, while at inference time Monte Carlo sampling from $p(\mathbf{x} \mid \mathbf{y}) \propto q(\mathbf{x}) p(\mathbf{y} \mid \mathbf{x})$ produces denoised latent variables $\mathbf{x}_m$ that are passed through NPE to approximate $p(\theta \mid \mathbf{x}_m)$.

-The results presented in <d-cite key="ward_robust_2022"></d-cite> demonstrate that RNPE enables misspecification-robust NPE across three benchmarking tasks and an intractable example application.
-By explicitly modeling the error for each data dimension, the approach also facilitates model criticism, allowing practitioners to identify features in the data that are more likely to be misspecified.
-However, the method relies on selecting an appropriate error model, such as the "spike-and-slab" model, which may not generalize to all misspecification scenarios.
-Furthermore, the approach is computationally intensive, requiring additional inference steps, and is most effective in low-dimensional data spaces.
+The results in <d-cite key="ward_robust_2022"></d-cite> demonstrate that RNPE can substantially improve robustness to misspecification on several benchmark tasks and an epidemic application.
+By explicitly modeling the error for each data dimension, the approach also facilitates model criticism, highlighting features of the data that are likely to be misspecified.
+However, performance hinges on choosing a suitable error model (such as a spike-and-slab distribution), which may not generalize across scenarios, and the additional inference steps make the method computationally demanding, particularly for high-dimensional observations.

-Applied to the SIR weekend delay example, RNPE would use a spike-and-slab error model to explicitly capture the Monday aggregation effect—modeling weekend observations as a mixture between the true (latent) value and Monday's spike.
-Ward et al. demonstrated that this approach successfully "denoised" the Monday aggregation back to weekend values, recovering parameter estimates within 5% of ground truth compared to 40% bias with standard NPE.
+In the SIR weekend-delay example, RNPE uses a spike-and-slab error model to capture the Monday aggregation effect.
+Ward et al. show that this effectively denoises the Monday spikes back to plausible weekend values, recovering parameter estimates within about 5% of ground truth, compared to roughly 40% bias with standard NPE.

 ### Detecting Misspecification with Learned Summary Statistics